Body Field Subrecords and Sublist Subrecords

 Subrecord that Occurs in a Body Field Example

 A subrecord can also occur in a body field.
-In fact, the same type of subrecord that appears as a sublist field on one record type can appear as a body field on another record type.
+The same subrecord type can be a sublist field on one record type and a body field on another.

 For example, depending on the configuration of your account, the assembly build record can include an Inventory Detail body field.
-If the item in the record’s Assembly field is a serialized or lot-numbered inventory item, you can create an Inventory Detail subrecord in the Inventory Detail field.
+If the assembled item is serialized or lot-numbered, you can create an Inventory Detail subrecord in that field.

-In the UI, you can view and set values in this subrecord by clicking the icon under the Inventory Detail label and opening a new window.
+In the UI, click the icon under the Inventory Detail label to view and edit the subrecord in a new window.

 Subrecord displayed from Inventory Detail icon in the body field.